kevinmbabcock/my-first-webpage/README.md

 _{Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
 Share any workarounds that are in place. }_

-There are no known bugs in this application
+There are no known bugs in this application.

 ## Support and contact details

 _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_
+If you run into any  problems, just go to Wikipedia

 ## Technologies Used

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_
+Computers and other stuff

 ### License

 *{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+See below for more details on licensing.}* MIT
+See DOL for further info

 Copyright (c) 2016 **_{List of contributors or company name}_**